noseka1/ansible-base/roles/openshift_vault/README.md

 ## Configuration

-The role performs the following configuration:
+This Ansible role performs the following configuration:

 * Deploy Vault on OpenShift using the official HashiCorp Helm Chart.
 * Create an external Route to reach Vault from outside of the OpenShift cluster.